The front of the Happy Burro restaurant - one of the best things to do in Beatty, Nevada

 Where to Stay in Beatty

-Besides the Stagecoach Casino, Beatty has a few other hotels in town.
+Besides the Stagecoach Casino, Beatty has several other hotels and RV parks in town.
 The Atomic Inn is a newer, more modern small hotel.
-For camping or RV’s stays, check out the Death Valley Inn & RV Park with both a hotel and RV spots for short and long-term stays.
+For camping or RV’s stays, check out the Death Valley Inn & RV Park with both a hotel and camper spots for short and long-term stays.

-Beatty may be a small town, but it offers a surprising array of excellent dining options.
-Kick off your culinary adventure at Happy Burro Chili & Beer, where you can savor their secret family chili recipe on a historic patio made from a relocated Rhyolite building.
+Beatty may be a small but it offers a surprising array of excellent dining options.
+Kick off your culinary tour of at Happy Burro Chili & Beer, where you can try their secret family chili recipe while sitting on a patio made from a relocated Rhyolite building.

-For Mexican-inspired cuisine, Gema’s Cafe is a must-visit, offering breakfast, lunch, and dinner, with a tempting taco truck outside on weekends.
+For Mexican-inspired cuisine, Gema’s Cafe is a must.
+Serving breakfast, lunch and dinner – we stopped in for breakfast – Gema’s is locally owned and has a tempting taco truck outside on some weekends throughout the year.

 See you on the road!